Drasenix/openmw-smart-interface-menu-opening/README.md

 Go to the Script tab in the options, select Smart Interface Menu Opening and choose the keyboard shortcuts you want.

-In game, you can now open interface menus one by one or with combinations.
+In game, you can now open interface menus one by one, with combinations or witch switching method.

 You can close the menu with the same shortcut.